jcanton/swe4py/slides/slides/2.1-testing/section-slides.md

 Parametrization and Mocking

 1. use `pytest.mark.parametrize` in `test_count_vowels` to change one test with multiple asserts into multiple tests with one assert each.
-Run and see the output.
+Work till you see those vowel tests pass.

 1. Write a test in `test_app.py` that mocks `os.getenv` and makes the function using `os.getenv` fail